lolkatz/github-pages-with-jekyll/_posts/2021-03-11-pivoting-throwback-network.md

 meterpreter > migrate 2112
 ````

-So I checked out _sysinfo_ again and I’m now in a x64 meterpreter shell and _getuid_ indicate that I’m now running as SYSTEM.
-So I’m gonna load kiwi (previously known as mimikatz) and try to dump some credentials.
+So I checked out **sysinfo** again and I’m now in a x64 meterpreter shell and **getuid** indicate that I’m now running as SYSTEM.
+So I’m gonna load kiwi (also known as mimikatz) and try to dump some credentials.
 If you never heard about mimikatz, it’s a very useful post exploitation tools that allows, among other things, to gather credentials on a windows machine:
 ````
 meterpreter > load kiwi
 meterpreter > help kiwi